 You wanted something different for your kids.
 You wanted a certain kind of learning environment or experience.
 A love of learning.
 Freedom to think outside the box.
 Flexibility in learning concepts.

-You can beat back those homeschool fears and doubts.
+You can conquer those homeschool fears and doubts.
 You can establish and maintain trust in the homeschool process.
-You are doing something incredibly powerful and loving for your kids by homeschooling.
-Use these tips to help you maintain your focus and rock your homeschool!
+You’re doing something incredibly powerful and loving for your kids by homeschooling.
+Use these 7 tips to help you maintain your focus and rock your homeschool!

-I chatted on Facebook Live during my weekday Homeschool Pep Talks with homeschool moms about this topic.
-I have included those videos at the end of this post so you can discover their tips and ideas.
+I chatted on Facebook Live with homeschool moms about this topic.
+I’ve included those videos at the end of this post so you can discover the tips and ideas that they shared, too 🙂

 7 Helpful Tips to Trust in the Homeschool Process